Rep. Marshall’s primary win in Kansas buoys GOP Senate hopes

 Democratic Senatorial Campaign Committee spokeswoman Helen Kalla called Marshall “an underwhelming candidate” who is “stumbling into the general election.”
 McConnell’s first choice for the GOP nominee was U.S. Secretary of State Mike Pompeo, a former Wichita-area congressman, but Pompeo definitively declined to enter the race in January.

 “The bottom line is, I will be a person who listens and I am a voice of reason,” Bollier said Wednesday.
-“They’re (voters) are going to have a very definitive choice.”
+“They’re (voters are) going to have a very definitive choice.”

 Bollier’s fundraising has worried Republicans because she has raised more than the top GOP candidates combined — and more than enough for a competitive race in a low-cost media state like Kansas.
 She has seen a flood of donations from outside Kansas, indicating that Democrats nationwide are eager to flip the seat.